JoinDevathon/RealGatt-2016/README.md

 ![MineLog](http://i.imgur.com/GpFw9l6.png)

-Also I forgot to add a way of destroying machines, so currently you have to go into Creative and break the box, unless I remembered to add the ability to break the chest to disable it.
+Also I forgot to add a way of destroying machines, so currently you have to go into Creative and break the box, unless I remembered to add the ability to break the chest to disable it. **Edit: I did.
+Just break the chest to disable the system.**

 ## Theme